 DoSA has been fully developed, in conjunction with a panel of South Asian people with Type 2 diabetes, and is currently undergoing field trials in the London and Leicester areas.
 When these are complete, it will become available to CCGs and diabetes services, to complement the group education they offer.

-DoSA is brought to the diabetes education by a collaboration including Successful Diabetes (writing and training), King’s College, London (original author Professor Jackie Sturt) and Spirit Healthcare (investor and educators).
+DoSA is brought to the diabetes education by a collaboration including Successful Diabetes (writing and training), King’s College, London (original author Professor Jackie Sturt) and Spirit Healthcare original investor).
 We launched the DoSA on World Diabetes Day 2017.

 If you’re interested to find out more about DoSA, there is plenty of supporting literature here for you to download.
 We welcome you getting in touch with an enquiry or to explore hosting a DoSA field trial: